bulatkhamitov/Probability-Theory-HW/README.md

 * HW 1 is on check
 * HW 2 is on check
-* HW 3 is in process
+* HW 3 is on check